 Strengthening the position of the target ministries as sources of knowledge, information and technical support to line ministries to implement their NAPVAW2 and NDSP responsibilities is expected to generate positive relationships.
 This is expected to contribute to addressing bottlenecks faced by MoWA and MoSVY in encouraging line ministries to implement the action plans.
-Workstream meetings would provide valuable opportunities for policy dialogue, including on gender equality, and to develop additional strategies, which could then be translated into project proposals.
+Workstream meetings would provide valuable opportunities for policy dialogue, including on disability inclusion and gender equality mainstreaming, and to develop additional strategies, which could then be translated into project proposals.